zendesk/racecar/README.md

 Now run your consumer with `bundle exec racecar TapDanceConsumer`.

+#### Initializing consumers

-You can optionally add an `initialize` method if you need to do any set-up, e.g.
+You can optionally add an `initialize` method if you need to do any set-up work before processing messages, e.g.

 ```ruby
 class PushNotificationConsumer < Racecar::Consumer